hsluv/hsluv/javascript/README.md

 Takes a hex string and returns the HSLuv color as array that contains the hue (0-360), saturation (0-100) and lightness (0-100) channel.
-_Note_: The result can have rounding errors.
+_Note:_ The result can have rounding errors.
 For example saturation can be 100.00000000000007

 **rgbToHsluv([red, green, blue])**